 - I would recommend, if possible, staying the night either in Ardales or El Chorro and complete the walk at least once more to enjoy the scenery at a different time of day.
 The light in the canyons is particularly spectacular in the early morning and late in the afternoon.

 Finally, the new pathway is completely safe.
-However, if heights are a problem, then do not attempt the walk it as it may be too much to cope with.
+However, if heights are a problem for you, then do not attempt the walk it as it may be too much to cope with.

 Here is a short video I made of the new Caminito del Rey and the surrounding area of El Chorro and Bobastro.
 Just press the play button.